 This is a program that's completely unique to the University of Waterloo Stratford Campus.
-If you don't find an answer to your questions here, contact Colleen Richter, Recruitment and Admissions Manager.
+If you don't find an answer to your questions here, contact Lauren Kochanowski, Recruitment and Admissions Coordinator.

 Attending conferences is an integral component of the Master of Digital Experience Innovation program.
 Information about conferences will be sent to students by e-mail, and will be posted online.